paulvallejo/Pinkshift-Website/README.md

 STRIPE_PUBLISHABLE_KEY = 'your publishable API key'
 STRIPE_SECRET_KEY = 'your secret API key'
 ```
 All you need to do is simply copy and paste your keys into the corresponding variable and you will be able to begin making test purchases, and they should appear on your stripe dashboard.
+You can make test purchases using the card numbers and data at this link: https://stripe.com/docs/testing

 Once you're done testing and ready to go live, deactivate the "Viewing test data" slider and you should go back to where you found your test API keys.
 The API keys should have changed.
 These are your live API keys that should be implemented in your code when you're ready to run your store.